 Capers

 Not just on your morning bagels!
-Capers are an Italian kitchen staple; they are the buds of a flower that are picked, dried and then preserved in salt or in vinegar.
+Capers are an Italian kitchen staple; they are the buds of a flower that are picked, dried and then preserved in salt or vinegar.
 Capers are typically served in caponata, an aubergine side dish – their acidity enhances the flavour of the aubergine.
 They are also used in a lot of Italian meat and seafood dishes, as well as sauces.

-Try this recipe for Beef Carpaccio with Capers and Rosemary Straw Potatoes
+Try this recipe for Beef Carpaccio with Capers and Rosemary Straw Potatoes.

 Olives